clap-rs/clap/README.md

 ** This release also contains a very minor breaking change to fix a bug **

 The only CLIs affected will be those using unrestrained multiple values and subcommands where the subcommand name can coincide with one of the multiple values.

 See the commit [0c223f54](https://github.com/kbknapp/clap-rs/commit/0c223f54ed46da406bc8b43a5806e0b227863b31) for full details.

 *   **The minimum required version of Rust is now 1.12.0 (Stable)**
 *   Values from global args are now propagated UP and DOWN!
 *   fixes a bug where using AppSettings::AllowHyphenValues would allow invalid arguments even when there is no way for them to be valid
 *   when an argument requires a value and that value happens to match a subcommand name, its parsed as a value
 *   fixes a bug that prevented number_of_values and default_values to be used together
 *   fixes a bug that didn't allow args with default values to have conflicts
 *   fixes a panic when using global args and calling App::get_matches_from_safe_borrow multiple times
 *   fixes issues and potential regressions with global args values not being propagated properly or at all
 *   fixes a bug where default values are not applied if the option supports zero values
 *   adds addtional blurbs about using multiples with subcommands
 *   updates the docs to reflect changes to global args and that global args values can now be propagated back up the stack
 *   add html_root_url attribute
 *   sync README version numbers with crate version
 *   args that have require_delimiter(true) is now reflected in help and usage strings
 *   if all subcommands are hidden, the subcommands section of the help message is no longer displayed
 *   fixes when an argument requires a value and that value happens to match a subcommand name, its parsed as a value
 * **AppSettings::PropagateGlobalValuesDown:**  this setting deprecated and is no longer required to propagate values down or up

-Here's what's new in 2.26.2:
+Here's the highlights for v2.21.0 to v2.26.2

 *   if all subcommands are hidden, the subcommands section of the help message is no longer displayed
 *   fixes a bug where default values are not applied if the option supports zero values
 *   fixes using require_equals(true) and min_values(0) together
 *   escape special characters in zsh and fish completions
 *   avoid panic generating default help msg if term width set to 0 due to bug in textwrap 0.7.0
 *   Change `who's` -> `whose` in documentation
 * **Help Message:**  fixes `App::long_about` not being displayed
 * **Suggestions:**  output for flag after subcommand

-Here's the highlights for v2.21.0 to v2.26.0

 *   **The minimum required version of Rust is now 1.13.0 (Stable)**
 *   bumps unicode-segmentation to v1.2
 *   update textwrap to version 0.7.0 which increases the performance of writing help strings
 * impl Default for Values + OsValues for any lifetime.
 * use textwrap crate for wrapping help texts
 * suggests to use flag after subcommand when applicable
 * Bumps bitflags crate to v0.9